 Private health insurance plans are designed with all residents of Quebec in mind.
 However, they are particularly important for people who are not able to get coverage through RAMQ.
 Non-eligible people include:

 - Temporary Quebec residents over 18

-- People accommodated in a public or private facility under agreement operating a residential and long-term care centre
+- People are accommodated in a public or private facility under an agreement operating a residential and long-term care centre

 - Beneficiaries of the James Bay and Northern Quebec Agreement or the Northeastern Quebec Agreement